AdnanMuhib/Reusable-scripts/README.md

-# Reusable-scripts
+# :recycle: Re-usable scripts
-This Repo contains some re-usable useful script to save time in day to day routine of a software engineer.
+This Repo contains some re-usable useful scripts to save time in day-to-day routine of a software engineer.

+:heart_eyes: Contributions are welcome